dsteiner93/boomslang/README.md

 Calling ./helloworld.exe will then print the string "Hello, world!" to the console.

-A convenience script inside file "boom" has been provided to automatically execute the above steps.
-Calling "./boom helloworld.boom" will generate the .exe in one step.
-Calling "./boom -r helloworld.boom" will generate the .exe and automatically run it.
+A convenience script inside file "boomc" has been provided to automatically execute the above steps.
+Calling "./boomc helloworld.boom" will generate the .exe in one step.
+Calling "./boomc -r helloworld.boom" will generate the .exe and automatically run it.

 The code for sast.ml, semant.ml, codegen.ml, boomslang.ml, the Makefile, and E2E test suite are still a work in progress.
 They currently only work for simple println programs.